authifyWeb/authifyURL-Database/README.md

 <h3>authifyURL Database is the data source used by <a href ="https://authifyweb.github.io/authifyURL/"> authifyURL</a> and <a href ="https://github.com/authifyWeb/authifyNow"> authifyNow</a> extensions.</h3>

 All the data is open and transparent for anyone to verify.
-Please do not scrap this repo
+Please do not scrape this repo
 ## <ins>Quick Links</ins>